|Elliott Sound Products||Audio Designs With Opamps - 3|

 As filters, they function exactly the same as any other topology with the same cutoff frequency and Q, but as noted above are less demanding of the opamp performance.
 Whether this ever becomes a problem for most circuits is debatable.
 Note too that they are inverting, so if absolute phase is your goal, you will need to re-invert the outputs.

 There is an almost infinite range of filter types, some are useful, others less so.
 An interesting idea was described in an online design website.
-The article, entitled "Bandpass filter features adjustable Q and constant maximum gain" shows an active notch filter followed by a difference amplifier (balanced input stage).
+The article, entitled "Bandpass filter features adjustable Q and constant maximum gain" showed an active notch filter followed by a difference amplifier (balanced input stage).
 The original used to be available on the EDN website but the original link was broken.
 (There is now a PDF version here).
 The circuit detail is reproduced below.

 Figure 30 - Notch Filter Followed By Difference Amp

 Note that all resistors and capacitors with the same designation are the same value.
 The 'BP' output is bandpass, and the 'BR' output is band reject (notch).